avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

 - Example of Type 01 Hypervisor include - VMWare ESXi & Microsoft Hyper-V
 - Example of Type 02 Hypervisor include - VMWare workstation & Oracle Virtual Box
 - Until now, Amazon was using the Xen Hypervisor which is now transitioned to KVM (Kernel based Virtual Machine)

-### AWS Auto Scaling

->  Auto Scaling adjusts the number of EC2 instances, not the size of EC2 instances.
->
-> Ability to Scale EC2 IN or OUT!!

-Amazon EC2 Auto Scaling helps you maintain application availability and allows you to automatically add or remove EC2 instances according to conditions you define.
-You can use the fleet management features of EC2 Auto Scaling to maintain the health and availability of your fleet.
-You can also use the dynamic and predictive scaling features of EC2 Auto Scaling to add or remove EC2 instances.

-### AWS Managed Services

-> REMEMBER: HP Service Manager7 ?
-(ITIL & ITSM)

-AWS Managed Services manages the daily operations of your AWS infrastructure in alignment with ITIL processes.
-AWS Managed Services provides a baseline integration with IT Service Management (ITSM) tools such as the ServiceNow platform.

-AWS Managed Services currently supports the 20+ services most critical for Enterprises, and will continue to expand our list of integrated AWS services.

-AWS Managed Services is **designed to meet the needs of Enterprises** that require stringent SLAs, adherence to corporate compliance, and integration with their systems and ITIL®-based processes.

-### AWS Service Catalogue

-AWS Service Catalog allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
-These IT services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.

-### AWS Trusted Advisor

-AWS Trusted Advisor checks security groups for rules that allow unrestricted access (0.0.0.0/0) to specific ports.
-Unrestricted access increases opportunities for malicious activity (hacking, denial-of-service attacks, loss of data).
-The ports with highest risk are flagged red, and those with less risk are flagged yellow.
-Ports flagged green are typically used by applications that require unrestricted access, such as HTTP and SMTP.

-The following image shows the results of the security group checks in an AWS account: